VirgilSecurity/demo-firebase-js/README.md

 ## Let's set up your Firebase account & database

-> In order for the app to work, you need to deploy a Firebase function that gives out JWT tokens for your authenticated users.
-If you already deployed this function for either the iOS or Android apps, you only need to copy the **Firebase Function URL** for the next step.
+In order for the app to work, you need to deploy a Firebase function that gives out JWT tokens for your authenticated users.

+> If you already did this, skip to thenext step.

 **[follow the instructions here](https://github.com/VirgilSecurity/demo-firebase-func)**

-**Copy new function's URL**: go to the Firebase console -> Functions tab and copy your new function's url
+**Copy your new Firebase function's URL**: go to the Firebase console -> Functions tab and copy your new function's url

 **Paste it** into `src/services/VirgilApi.ts`:
 ```